-Who wouldn't love to receive handmade cards?
+Who wouldn't love to receive a handmade card?
 I know I would!

 Giving a pressed flower greeting card that shows the beauty of your garden, I think is the best.